jgongy/scripts/text-ssh-script/README.md

 The 'mutt' email client, set up with an email account.
 A phone number.

+# Note
+If using a Gmail account, you will want to use an 'App Password' for setting up the IMAP password in .muttrc.

 # Steps
 1. Change the 'User' and 'WorkingDirectory' fields in .service file to the current user and directory location of the .py file, respectively.